200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-09-InTransit.md

 If your Fellow Traveler is physically present, you can talk about your joint exploits or exploits enacted independently of each other.

 If someone looks at you funny, they may be an agent of your Nemesis, an interdimensional traveler with whom you have a rivalry.
-Disguise your actions by prefacing your descriptions with ìin this video game I was playing...î That or stop playing for a while.
+Disguise your actions by prefacing your descriptions with ‚Äúin this video game I was playing...‚Äù That or stop playing for a while.

 Your Fellow Traveler may ask any questions they wish; do your best to answer them.

-Whether youíre wearing your medal of bravery as all the animals tearfully wave goodbye, or being chased even now by an angry mob wielding laser pitchforks, enjoy the ride!
+Whether you‚Äôre wearing your medal of bravery as all the animals tearfully wave goodbye, or being chased even now by an angry mob wielding laser pitchforks, enjoy the ride!

 ```
 ## Author Comments (if any)